smithgeoffrey/go-coop/README.md

   - api
   - ui
 - jenkins running on the raspberry pi
-  - watches commits
+  - clones the app from version control
   - builds the app into a go binary
-  - builds a docker container running the binary
+  - builds a docker image running the binary
+  - tests the docker image
+  - publishes the image
-  - deploys the container to the pi
+  - deploys the image as a container running on the pi

+If I get that far, add another container to the mix:

+- inter-container processing
-- run a separate container on the raspberry pi
+  - run another container on the raspberry pi
   - serve postgres which the app consumes

 ### Books